robotics-88/open-drone-docs/docs/system/architecture/statemachine.md

-# task manager: state machine
+# Task Manager: State Machine

 The primary control loop is the state machine in the task manager node.
 This state machine is described in the diagram below: